jordymeow/ai-engine/readme.txt

 5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/usage)!

 == Changelog ==

+= 2.6.9 (2025/01/01) =
+* Info: Happy New Year to you all, AI bro's and sis'! 🎉
+* Add: Support for o1 (if you have access to it).
+* Update: Handle streaming with o1 (depending on the exact model).
+* Info: o1 Preview and o1 Mini doesn't work with Instructions or Contexts (Embeddings, etc.).
+This is a limitation from OpenAI.
+AI Engine will handle this as soon as OpenAI allows it.
+However, it works with o1.
+* Add: o1 support in the Usage section.
+* Add: Option for the auto-titling feature for discussions.
+* Add: Option to modify the Header Subtitle for the Timeless Theme ("Discuss with").
+* Add: Option to Ignore Word Boundaries (= spaces!) in the Security section.
+* Add: Three new JS functions for the Chatbot API: getBlocks, addBlock and removeBlockById.
+* Add: New Upload Field in the AI Forms.
+Work with images, files, audios (one file per form for now).
+* Add: New 'callback' type for the Shortcuts.
+It requires an 'onClick' function.
+* Add: Added {CATEGORY}, {CATEGORIES}, {AUTHOR}, {PUBLISH_DATE} placeholders for embeddings' prompt.
+* Add: Local Memory for the AI Forms (check the parameters of the Submit Block).
+* Add: Reset Button for AI Forms.
+* Update: The auto-titling feature for discussions is now more reliable.
+* Update: HTML is allowed in the Instructions.
+* Update: Better instructions in the Finetunes Data Editor.
+* Update: Tiny enhancements on the Timeless Theme.
+* Add: Button to Reset Usage (Dashboard tab).
+* Fix: Issue related to initial HTML blocks (the GRDP block could reset all the blocks).
+* Fix: The Discussions Auto-Refresh only works if the browser tab is active.
+* Fix: Using chatId via the API was causing a crash.
+* Fix: Enhanced the internal API around takeovers.
+* Fix: Assistants were not behaving properly when a Function Call was not giving back the expected result.
+* Fix: Context in the Queries (Statistics Module) is now available for Assistants.
+* Fix: Handle RTL websites better.
+* Fix: If the environment is Default, then Model is also Default (for Chatbots and AI Forms).

 = 2.6.8 (2024/11/13) =
 * Add: Similar to "Vision", support for "Files".
 For now, that means you can upload PDF in the chatbot while using Sonnet 3.5.
 This will be expanded to other models and features in the future.